 - Contain no mercury for those with allergies

 - Require more skill on the part of your dentist to layer it effectively

 Cosmetically, composite resin — with its white filling — looks and feels like your natural teeth.
 For repairing and reshaping teeth near the front of your mouth, this dental bonding procedure works very well.
-If you need repair to your molars, your top dentist I the Yonkers may advise a different procedure.
+If you need repair to your molars, your dentist may advise a different procedure.
 Your budgetary needs, confidence and dental health determine your choice.

-Do you have any questions about the Dental Bonding (Cosmetic Teeth Bonding) procedure in Yonkers?
-For more information or to schedule an appointment with the best rated cosmetic dentist in Yonkers, Westchester NY please contact our dental clinic for consultation.
+Do you have any questions about the Dental Bonding (Cosmetic Teeth Bonding) procedure?
+For more information or to schedule an appointment with the best-rated cosmetic dentist in Yonkers, Westchester NY please contact our dental clinic for consultation.